-- the lot fronting on the public way has sufficient frontage to meet the district requirements set forth in Schedule A (section 13.00) and additionally has sufficient frontage for an access way of thirty (30) foot width in the R10, R20, and R25 Districts and forty (40) foot width in all other Districts;

-- the access way is laid out along one of the depth boundary lines such that an existing or proposed structure meets the Schedule A (section 13.00) side setbacks;

-- the access way is continuous to the rearmost lot in full width, forty (40) or thirty (30) feet as applicable;

-- the intervening lot, if any, between the front and rear lots, fronts on the access way for at least the frontage required by Schedule A (section 13.00);

-- the access way , from the public way to the rear lot, is or becomes a part of the rear lot;
+- the lot fronting on the public way has sufficient frontage to meet the district requirements set forth in Schedule A (section 13.00) and additionally has sufficient frontage for an access way of thirty (30) foot width in the R10, R20, and R25 Districts and forty (40) foot width in all other Districts; - the access way is laid out along one of the depth boundary lines such that an existing or proposed structure meets the Schedule A (section 13.00) side setbacks; - the access way is continuous to the rearmost lot in full width, forty (40) or thirty (30) feet as applicable; - the intervening lot, if any, between the front and rear lots, fronts on the access way for at least the frontage required by Schedule A (section 13.00); - the access way, from the public way to the rear lot, is or becomes a part of the rear lot; - the layout of the proposed access way would not conflict with any existent or proposed public way patterns or existing subdivision ways; and, - in the R3A District, application of this section shall be under 'subdivision' (Chapter 41, MGL meaning of 'subdivision') processing rules only.

-- the layout of the proposed access way would not conflict with any existent or proposed public way patterns or existing subdivision ways; and, re: Chapter 41, sections 81K through 81GG, MGL (a/k/a The Subdivision Control Law); to 'endorse' means to endorse that approval under the subdivision control law is not required; to 'approve' means to approve as a subdivision.
+re: Chapter 41, sections 81K through 81GG, MGL (a/k/a The Subdivision Control Law); to 'endorse' means to endorse that approval under the subdivision control law is not required; to 'approve' means to approve as a subdivision.
 There are specific requirements relating to a division of land, whether or not a subdivision, set forth in Chapter 41, MGL.